Our insatiable appetite for data demands a robust and ever-expanding network.

 Copper cables have been the backbone of telecommunications for decades.
 Known for their durability and ease of installation, these cables are commonly used in traditional Ethernet networks.

-One of the most significant advantages of copper cables is their affordability.
+One of the most significant benefits of copper cables is their affordability.
 As one of the oldest technologies in networking, copper cabling is cost-effective, making it accessible for smaller businesses or locations with limited budgets.
 Moreover, copper cables are relatively easy to install, particularly in short-range applications.

 Copper cables also handle power transmission alongside data.
 Power over Ethernet (PoE) is an added feature that can power devices like cameras and telephones without the need for additional electrical cabling, making it a practical choice for some installations.